Two Offensive Lob Strategies Every Senior Pickleball Player Should Know

 The Setup Matters as Much as the Shot

-Roig points out something crucial: the lob only works if you've set it up properly.
+Roig points out something crucial: the offensive lob only works if you've set it up properly.
 You can't just randomly lob and expect success.

 In the footage, you see Roig and his partner grinding through rallies, moving their opponents around, and then hitting the lob at exactly the right moment.
-The lob isn't the first shot of the attack; it's the shot that capitalizes on the work they've already done.
+The lob isn't the first shot of the attack.
+It's the shot that capitalizes on the work they've already done.

 This is where experience matters.
 Younger players might hit a lob too early or too late.
-Senior players who've been around the game understand the rhythm and timing.

-Not Every Lob Is a Winner
+Not Every Offensive Lob Is a Winner

 Roig is honest about this: lobs don't work every time.
 Sometimes you hit one and your opponent crushes it back.
-Sometimes you don't hit it deep enough and they attack it.

 The goal isn't to win the point with the lob itself.
 The goal is to create a situation where you have the advantage on the next shot.
 If your opponent has to hit an overhead from deep in the court, that's a win for you even if they get it back.

-Why This Matters for 50+ Players
+Why This Matters for Offensive Lob Strategy in 50+ Pickleball

 Roig emphasizes that these strategies are designed with senior players in mind.
 You might not have the explosive power of a 25-year-old, but you have something better: experience and court sense.

-The lob plays to your strengths.
-It doesn't require explosive athleticism.
 It requires placement, timing, and understanding.
 Those are things you develop over years of playing.

+As ESPN has reported, over a third of new pickleball players are 55 and older, many of whom play at least eight times a year, making smart shot selection more important than raw speed or power.
 If you're a competitive senior player looking for an edge in ladder leagues, tournaments, or round robins, adding these lob strategies to your game can make a real difference.

-The Bottom Line
+The Bottom Line on the Offensive Lob

 The offensive lob is underrated in pickleball.
 Most players see it as a defensive shot, but it's actually a powerful offensive tool when you understand how to use it.